StefanBjornander/Fullstack/README.md

 ### Car_PHP_MVC_Twig

 This application holds a car dealership, where it is possible to rent cars.
+The directory also holds a few PFD files with instructions for an assignment.
+Only in Swedish, I am afraid.

 ## Bank_Laravel_Blade